 - 1. Setback verification is required for setback distances when the structure is located up to or within one foot of the minimum required setback on conventionally zoned properties and when the structure is located within five feet of a property line, right of way, or access easement on planned district zoned properties.
 In these cases, the applicant shall have a licensed land surveyor or civil engineer with proper surveying certification verify that the project complies with the approved setback distances as shown on the approved building permit plans and submit a written (stamped) Building Setback Certification to the Planning Division.
 The building setback verification can also be satisfied by having a licensed land surveyor or civil engineer with proper certification conduct a survey and install survey hubs with connecting colored line in locations that can be readily used by the Building and Safety Inspection staff to verify building setbacks in the field prior to approval of the inspection.
-If new survey hubs are installed, the project land surveyor or civil engineer must submit a written (stamped) Setback Certification to the Planning Division confirming that the survey staking has been properly completed. - 2.
+If new survey hubs are installed, the project land surveyor or civil engineer must submit a written (stamped) Setback Certification to the Planning that the survey staking has been properly completed. - 2.
 Building height verification is required if the building height is within two feet of the maximum height allowed for projects located on conventionally zoned properties.
 In these cases, the applicant shall have a licensed land surveyor or civil engineer with proper surveying certification submit a written (stamped) building Roof Elevation Certification confirming that the building conforms to the roof ridge elevations that are shown on the approved Building Permit plans, based on a benchmark that is noted on the plans. - 3.
 Floor area ratio verification is required if the floor area ratio resulting from a project would be within two percent of the maximum floor area ratio allowed for projects located on conventionally zoned properties.
-In these cases, the applicant shall submit a written (stamped) building Floor Area Certification from the project surveyor or engineer confirming that the floor area of the building conforms to the floor area that is shown on the approved Building Permit plans. - D. Archaeological and Historical Resources.
-In the event that archaeological or historic resources are discovered during any construction, construction activities shall cease, and the Agency shall be notified so that the extent and location of discovered materials may be recorded by a qualified archaeologist, and disposition of artifacts may occur in compliance with State and Federal law.
-The disturbance of an Indian midden may require the issuance of an Excavation Permit by the Department of Public Works, in compliance with Chapter 5.32 (Excavating Indian Middens) of-the County Code.
+In these cases, the applicant shall submit a written (stamped) building Floor Area Certification from the project surveyor or engineer confirming that the floor area of the building conforms to the floor area that is shown on the approved Building Permit plans. - D. Archaeological, Historical, and Paleontological Resources.
+In the event that archaeological, historic, or paleontological resources are discovered during any construction, construction activities shall cease, and the Agency shall be notified so that the extent and location of discovered materials may be recorded by a qualified archaeologist, and disposition of artifacts may occur in compliance with State and Federal law.
+The disturbance of an Indian midden may require the issuance of an Excavation Permit by the Department of Public Works, in compliance with Chapter 5.32 (Excavating Indian Middens) of the County Code. - E. Roosting Bat Protection Measures.
+For the purposes of protecting roosting bats, outdoor construction activity that involves tree removal in an area where a biological assessment has identified a high probability of roosting bats on site are subject to the requirements enumerated below before and during site preparation and construction activities, unless separate project mitigation measures have been adopted that override these requirements.
+These standards apply only to tree removal that takes place during the nesting seasons of March 1 and April 15 or between September 1 and October 15. - 1.
+Trees identified as containing suitable roost habitat shall be removed using a two-step process if they are removed during the nesting season.
+Trees removed during the nesting season shall be felled the first day and left overnight before the felled trees are removed the following day or later.